Harmony (ONE) Price Tops $0.0180

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Harmony uses the hashing algorithm.
-It launched on April 16th, 2018.
-Harmony’s total supply is 14,200,777,006 coins and its circulating supply is 13,803,577,006 coins.
-The official website for Harmony is www.harmony.one.
+Harmony (ONE) uses the hashing algorithm.
+Its genesis date was April 16th, 2018.
+Harmony’s total supply is 14,202,438,789 coins and its circulating supply is 13,805,238,789 coins.
+The official message board for Harmony is medium.com/harmony-one.
 The Reddit community for Harmony is https://reddit.com/r/harmony_one/ and the currency’s Github account can be viewed here.
 Harmony’s official Twitter account is @harmonyprotocol and its Facebook page is accessible here.
-Harmony’s official message board is medium.com/harmony-one.
+The official website for Harmony is www.harmony.one.

-It is usually not possible to buy alternative cryptocurrencies such as Harmony directly using U.S. dollars.
-Investors seeking to trade Harmony should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Harmony using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Harmony directly using U.S. dollars.
+Investors seeking to trade Harmony should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Harmony using one of the exchanges listed above.

 Receive News & Updates for Harmony Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Harmony and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.